General Effective Theories of Black Holes in the Large D Limit: Particular instances and illustrative solutions

 \subsection{Schwarzschild as forced black brane}

-Interestingly, the Schwarzschild black hole can also be described as a \emph{uniform} black string (or black brane) solution of a different effective theory with non-trivial sources.
+The Schwarzschild black hole can also be described as a uniform black string (or black brane) solution of a different effective theory with non-trivial sources.
+This provides the simplest realization of the flattening transformation introduced in Section~\ref{subsec:membend}, so we examine it here in some detail.

-To see this, recall that in Section~\ref{sec:soapbub} we obtained the static Schwarzschild black hole as a spherical soap bubble embedded in Minkowski space.
+To provide a useful additional perspective on the construction, we begin by recalling that in Section~\ref{sec:soapbub} we obtained the static Schwarzschild black hole as a spherical soap bubble embedded in Minkowski space.
 Following our discussion in Sec.~\ref{subsec:scaling}, we focus on a region of extent $\sim 1/\sqrt{n}$ around a maximal cycle of $S^{n+2}$, i.e.,

 where in the second line we set $\theta = x/\sqrt{n}$ and expanded for large $n$, keeping $x$ fixed.
 This a metric of the form of \eqref{eq:nearmax}.
 Then, using Eddington–Finkelstein coordinates and the radial coordinate $\rho$, the Minkowski metric becomes, in the leading large $n$ limit,